We may earn a commission when you buy through links in our articles. Learn more.

 Death means you have to start over, to a certain extent.
 Yes, your current run is over, but you do get to keep your upgrades, and each failed attempt progresses numerous story arcs.
 Hades is a truly phenomenal game that deserves your attention.
 Don’t believe us?
 Check out our Hades review to see why we’re right, then head over to our list of games like Hades.

 This roguevania poses a challenge to Switch and mobile players far and wide.
+When we say this is one of the hardest games out there, we mean it.
 It’s futile to attempt Dead Cells unless you’re willing to learn, change, and adapt through failure because you’ll die and die again during your time with this game.
 However, the good news is that combat is so satisfying.
 If you like difficult games, mastering fight sequences in Dead Cells is bound to appeal to you.

 Cuphead is a superb run-and-gun game that features unique bosses, all of which are a pain in the butt to defeat.
 Honestly, Cuphead is the ultimate hard game, and if it’s a challenge you want, it’s a grueling experience you get.
 You take on the role of Cupman, a poor little dude who owes the Devil his soul, as does Mugman, his brother.
 Luckily for you, Cuphead’s Devil is feeling generous – if you can call it that – as he makes a deal, one that sees you travel all over the Inkwell isles in search of those in debt to the devil.